Denise Lewis: Personal life

 Born on 27 August 1972 in West Bromwich, to Jamaican-born parents, Lewis grew up in Pendeford, Wolverhampton, and was educated at the Regis School in Tettenhall, which later became the King's School.
 A £1 million sports hall was later built there and named in her honour.

 From the late 1990s until 2005, Lewis was in a relationship with Belgian sprinter Patrick Stevens, and they had a daughter.
 In 2006, Lewis married Steve Finan O'Connor, former manager of the UK pop group All Saints, former manager of Liam Payne, and son of comedian Tom O'Connor.
-They have three sons.
+They have three sons together and separated after seventeen-years of marriage.
+Lewis was hospitalised with sepsis and was fitted with a stent following her fiftieth birthday party.